Apple Watch 4 vs Apple Watch 3: Should You Buy the Apple Watch 4?

 The Apple Watch Series 4 is essentially a super-charged version of the Apple Watch 3; it can run more apps simultaneously and will do so faster, it’s got a more ergonomic design and there’s a greater variety of complications available.

-For some, the health functions will be extraordinarily useful, especially the ECG reader (when and if it launches in the UK).
+For some, the health functions are extraordinarily useful, especially the ECG reader.
 All this without culling the fantastic workout features of the Apple Watch 3, many of which are still present in the Series 4.

 However, some may feel that, apart from the ECG reader and fall sensor, there isn’t enough to distinguish the Apple Watch 4 from the watch it purports to supersede.
-Of course, the Apple Watch 4 isn’t out yet, and it could be that Apple has more tricks up its sleeve that’ll make the brand new device a necessary purchase.
-For now, we’ll just have to wait and see.
+Of course, the Apple Watch 4 has been out for years, which makes it cost a lot less than it used to.